maryvalkevich-hub/learning-python/README.md

 ### In Progress 🔄

-- Добавить: Loop for variable loop
+- Loop `for` (variable loop lecture, test questions, and remaining tasks)
+- English: Lecture 4 (homework in progress)

 ### Upcoming 📅